Step-by-Step: How to Form a Florida LLC

 Ready to get started?

-Get StartedEvery Florida LLC must maintain a registered agent — this is the person or company designated to accept service of process, state correspondence, and legal documents on behalf of your LLC.
+Get StartedEvery Florida LLC must maintain a registered agent, the person or company designated to accept service of process, state correspondence, and legal documents on behalf of your LLC.

 - Must be available during normal business hours to accept hand-delivered documents